-This is an extraordinary resource for church communication training for individuals and for groups.
+als and for groups.
 The materials can be shared and discussed in a Lunch and Learn situation or similar training situations for church staff and volunteers.
-It also makes a great additional to a denomination associational, synod, diocese or similiar organizational resource center for churches to check out and use.
+It also makes a great addition to a denomination associational, synod, diocese or similar organizational resource center for churches to check out and use.